Giants vs. Cubs MLB Betting Odds, Trends & Prediction

 Giants vs. Cubs MLB Betting Trends

+Giants are 2-6 SU in their last 8 games against Chi Cubs

-Cubs are 10-1 SU in their last 11 games played on a Tuesday when playing at home
+Cubs are 22-9 SU in their last 31 games when playing at home against San Francisco

-The total has gone UNDER in 9 of Chi Cubs’ last 11 games

-Giants are 2-9 SU in their last 11 games played on a Tuesday when playing on the road
+Giants are 5-2 SU in their last 7 games against an opponent in the National League Central Division

+Cubs are 6-16 SU in their last 22 games against an opponent in the National League

 Giants vs. Cubs MLB BETTING PREDICTION